KannegantiSravikaChowdary/Internship_Assignment/README.md

 Write a Python script that models a Mobius strip using parametric equations and computes key geometric properties.

 1. Requirements

-Define a MobiusStrip class that:
+Define a MobiusStrip class that

 Accepts:

-.
-Radius R (distance from the center to the strip)
+Radius (distance from the center to the strip)

-.
-Width w (strip width)
+Width (strip width)

-.
-Resolution n (number of points in the mesh)
+Resolution (number of points in the mesh)

 Computes:
-.

 A 3D mesh/grid of (x, y, z) points on the surface

-.
-Surface area (numerically, using integration or approximation) .
+Surface area (numerically, using integration or approximation)

 Edge length (numerically along the boundary)

 2. Parametric Equation of Mobius Strip
 Use the parametric equations: